agnes6000/natural-cycles-code-test/README.md

 - update theme to set colors, instead of doing so in the css files

 Known issues
+There is an issue when moving the slider really fast, the text doesn't resize in time.
-There are a few issues with rescaling the window.
+There is also an issue with rescaling the window.
 Going from a large screen size to a small screen size, with a long text input, makes the text overflow.